Kagiri11/myQuotes/README.md

  - @ColumnInfo -Use this annotation to tell room to use the provided name as the name of a column in the table
  - @Ignore - the annotated field wont be covered by Room for persistence

+#### Dao
+Normally interfaces, Daos layout the methods we would normally use to interact with our database.
+For this too, there are annotations to access and deal with the data from the database.

+#### Database
+Finally we get to talk about the db, this is the gateway to the app's persisted data.
+Annotated with @Database, the db is usually set up as an abstract class and subclasses RoomDatabase.
+At the point of annotation, we should provide the list of entities associated with it.
+Our database is also required to provide a function that returns a dao from which we can interact with the db.